Sneha-Shrivastav/thorium/README.md

  in this project i have done this via Schema in mongoDB via mongoose  by an option of selecting role user can select the role  ['taxPayer','taxAcc','admin ']

+ for the simplicity this project  it have scenario of only salesTax. and have capability of intigration with incomeTax also

 # details of apis